Principles of operator algebras: 2a. Hilbert spaces

 \begin{definition} A scalar product on a complex vector space $H$ is a binary operation $H\times H\to\mathbb C$, denoted $(x,y)\to <x,y>$, satisfying the following conditions: \begin{enumerate} \item $<x,y>$ is linear in $x$, and antilinear in $y$.

 \item $\overline{<x,y>}=<y,x>$, for any $x,y$.

 \item $<x,x>>0$, for any $x\neq0$. \end{enumerate} \end{definition}

-Observe that we use here mathematicians' convention, $<\,,>$ linear at left, as opposed to physicists' convention, $<\,,>$ linear at right.
-The reasons for this are quite subtle, coming from the fact that basic quantum mechanics looks better with $<\,,>$ linear at right, while advanced quantum mechanics looks better with $<\,,>$ linear at left.
+As before in chapter 1, we use here mathematicians' convention for scalar products, that is, $<\,,>$ linear at left, as opposed to physicists' convention, $<\,,>$ linear at right.
+The reasons for this are quite subtle, coming from the fact that, while basic quantum mechanics looks better with $<\,,>$ linear at right, advanced quantum mechanics looks better with $<\,,>$ linear at left.
+Or at least that's what my cats say.

 As a basic example for Definition 2.1, we have the finite dimensional vector space $H=\mathbb C^N$, with its usual scalar product, namely:

 There are many other examples, and notably various spaces of $L^2$ functions, which naturally appear in problems coming from physics.
 We will discuss them later on.
 In order to study now the scalar products, let us formulate the following definition: